doesntdev/firebase-collab/database/README.md

 ![alt text](https://github.com/onrul/firebase-collab/raw/master/database/images/firebase_deploy.PNG)<br>

 <h2>Express Integration</h2>
+Since we do not want to have static files, everything under the functions folder in firebase is dynamic<br>
+Thus the need to save express files within `functions` i.e. `views` or `routes`<br>
 Change into `/functions` folder `cd functions`<br>
 Install npm express module on the terminal `npm i express --save` this saves the express module as a dependency<br>